wolny/pytorch-3dunet/README.md

 ![3dunet-training](https://user-images.githubusercontent.com/706781/45916217-9626d580-be62-11e8-95c3-508e2719c915.png)

 ### IMPORTANT
-In order to train with `BinaryCrossEntropy` or `DiceLoss` the label data has to be 4D! (one target binary mask per channel).
+In order to train with `BinaryCrossEntropy` or `GeneralizedDiceLoss` the label data has to be 4D! (one target binary mask per channel).

 E.g. fit to randomly generated 3D volume and random 4D target volume (3 target channels containing random 3D binary masks) from [random_label4D.h5](resources/random_label4D.h5):
 ```